garrandall/popular-music-data/tracks/better-with-the-lights-off-new-boyz-chris-brown.md

-Girl, you look better with the lights off (hey, hey) Better with the lights off, ooh (hey, hey, oh, oh) Girl, you look better with the lights off (hey, hey) Better with the lights off, ooh (hey, hey)
+Girl, you look better with the lights off (hey, hey) Better with the lights off, oh(hey, hey, oh, oh)
+Girl, you look better with the lights off (hey, hey) Better with the lights off, oh(hey, hey)
 Baby, girl, you're better with the lights off